 👉🏽 RELATED POST: Should I save or pay down debt?

 #2.
 Speak Up if You See Something

 One of the tips that first-time homeowners should know is not to ignore if there’s something off.

-Your guts and instinct are one of your best defenses in times that you’ll need critical decision making.
+Your guts and instinct are some of your best defenses in times that you’ll need critical decision-making.
 Let’s say that you saw a pinhole leak when you checked the property.
 Don’t stay silent about it.

 Another example is you saw a stain on the ceiling.
 This could mean signs of water damage and other underlying issues.

 Now, why is this so crucial?
 Well, the thing is, after you’re done with the negotiations, and you sign those papers, it becomes your problem.
 That’s why you need to identify every potential problem before it becomes yours officially.